enteocode/artic/README.md

 The build process generates source maps alongside compiled files to facilitate debugging via the Node.js inspector.

+## Technical Decisions Made

-### Optimization Considerations
+### Rollup

+Using the latest `rollup` offers several key advantages:

-- Tree-shaking and output optimization reduce the bundle size, improving initial performance.
+- Tree-shaking of imports and unused class methods reduces bundle size, improving initial performance
+- Its native implementation delivers fast compilation
-- Redundant decorator helpers are removed to streamline tokenization.
+- Redundant decorator helpers are removed, streamlining tokenization
-- Node.js caches source files based on content hash.
-Any change in the system invalidates the cache and triggers a full reset.
+- Node.js caches source files based on content hash—any change in the system invalidates the cache and triggers a full reset

-Given the lightweight nature of this project, these optimizations were deemed beneficial.
+This bundler performs significantly better and produces no boilerplate code compared to Webpack.
+Its native implementation outperforms Bun and its mature plugin ecosystem and active community made it the best fit for this backend project.

+Webpack is more suitable for asset handling (e.g. images, CSS preprocessors), but that's irrelevant in a backend-focused setup like this.

+### MySQL/MariaDB

+Postgres is more robust and feature-rich overall, but the MyISAM engine (used by default in MySQL/MariaDB alongside the optional InnoDB) performs better with smaller datasets due to its memory-first design.

 ## Roadmap